 On the 3rd Friday of each month between 7:00 pm - 10:00 pm, people are invited to see the painters, sculptors, photographers work.

 A great place to warm up while appreciating architecture is the Cultural Center.
 This beautiful and historic building is free and open for the public to explore.

 Beyond the art that lines the walls, you will find free traveling films, lectures, and performances here.

 This is also a great place for children’s programming.
-They offer their own free tours every Wednesday – Saturday at 1:15 pm
+They offer their own free tours every Thursday and Friday at 1:15 pm

 Check out their calendar of events to see what is going on during your visit.